AISaturdaysLagos/cohort_structure/README.md

 - Certificate of participation if all the requirements are fulfiled (more details below)

 ## How can I access the classes?
-Our classes streamed weekly and can be accessed online, at anytime - for free!
+Our classes are streamed weekly and can be accessed online, at anytime - for free!

 [1] Cohort 7 Classes - [Youtube Playlist](https://youtube.com/playlist?list=PLD0HH4Qq3rcdvhgqY1FR17HTqOPn4c8YC)